EkanshBhatnagar/TI-SVM/README.md

 - matplotlib == 3.5.3
 - tqdm == 4.64.1

+Setup bug:
+In emnist package, they hardcode config file.
+Also emnist.zip needs to be manually added to ~/.cache/emnist for it to work because the hardcoded links inside the emnist package are broken.

 ### Dataset
 The ratio of training set and validation set is always 5:1.